The tracker · European Union

 What it asks of companies

-Products made with forced labour at any tier cannot be sold on, or exported from, the EU market.
+Products made with forced labour at any tier cannot be sold in, or exported from, the EU market

 2. Cooperation with investigations